YogeshSN-git/Retail-Product-Management-System/e-CommercePortal-MVC/README.md

 ## Steps to run
 * Build the project using mvn clean install
 * Run using mvn spring-boot:run
-* The web application is accessible via localhost:8080/authapp
+* The web application is accessible via localhost:9000/login
-* Use username and password as 'admin' to login
+* Use username and password as 'admin' to login to portal